openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

          where:

             <action> is:
-               ABORT:     Immediately abort the build when
+               HALT:      Immediately halt the build when
                           a threshold is broken.
                STOPTASKS: Stop the build after the currently executing tasks have finished when